derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >At this point it would be irresponsible not to upgrade to Bitcoin Classic.
 We need to solve the immediate scaling issue we are facing.

+In the postscript, he says that r/Bitcoin is heavily censoring content about raising the block size.

+>There continues to be rampant censorship on https://www.reddit.com/r/bitcoin regarding this debate, which is unfortunate.
+I continue to encourage everyone to move to https://www.reddit.com/r/btc as an alternative that is censorship free.

 #### 09 May 2016

 Blockstream files a patent for [*transferring ledger assets between blockchains via pegged sidechains.*](https://patents.google.com/patent/US20160330034A1/en)